Sam Dyson: Toronto Blue Jays (2012)

-Miami Marlins
+Miami Marlins (2013–2015)

 On January 30, 2013, Dyson was claimed off waivers by the Miami Marlins.
 Dyson was assigned to Double-A Jacksonville to begin 2013.
 On July 7, Dyson was placed on the disabled list with a lower back strain after a start against Chattanooga.
 Dyson was elected to participate in the Southern League All-Star Game, but didn't play because of the injury.
 In 16 games (15 starts) before the break, he went 3–7 with a 2.63 ERA, striking out 41 in 75.1 innings.
 After making one rehab assignment with the GCL Marlins, he was assigned to Triple-A New Orleans, where he made 5 more starts.
 In the minors in 2013, Dyson went 4–11 with a 2.67 ERA, striking out 62 in 111.1 innings.
 On August 29, Dyson was recalled by the Marlins, replacing Arquimedes Caminero.
 He made his Marlins debut that day, pitching 2 innings, while giving up 5 hits and 3 earned runs.
 After making 2 more relief appearances, Dyson made his first major league start on September 16 against the Phillies, lasting only 2.2 innings, giving up 7 runs on 6 hits and 4 walks, striking out 1.
 In 5 games (1 start) for the Marlins in 2013, Dyson went 0–2, giving up 11 runs in 11 innings while striking out 5 and walking 5.

-Texas Rangers
+Texas Rangers (2015–2017)

 On July 31, 2015, the Marlins traded Dyson to the Texas Rangers for Tomás Telis and Cody Ege.
 Dyson would finish his 2015 season with a 3.69 ERA.
 On October 8, 2015, Dyson made his postseason debut in Game 1 of the ALDS against his former team, the Blue Jays, earning the save.
 On October 14, Dyson gave up the go-ahead three run homer to José Bautista in the bottom of the 7th inning of the deciding Game 5, which the Rangers lost, 6–3, thus losing the series in 5 games.
 In that inning he also got into a couple of altercations with Edwin Encarnación and Troy Tulowitzki, which caused both benches to clear.
 The altercations were a direct reaction to Bautista's go-ahead home run and events that took place in the top of that inning.

 Dyson would take over as the Rangers' full-time closer halfway through the 2016 season, after a lackluster performance from Shawn Tolleson.
 Dyson was pivotal for Texas, as he finished with 38 saves in 43 opportunities and a 2.43 ERA, 55 strikeouts and a 1.22 WHIP.

 After starting the 2017 season with a 10.80 ERA over 17 appearances, Dyson was designated for assignment on June 2.

-San Francisco Giants
+San Francisco Giants (2017–2019)

 On June 6, 2017, the San Francisco Giants announced they had acquired Dyson from the Texas Rangers for a player to be named later.
 With Mark Melancon heading to the disabled list, Dyson became the new closer.